LimeChain/gosemble-research/docs/2-go-to-wasm.md

 To support an automatic memory management, the [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy.
 But the Wasm runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
 Potential problems include determinism (is there anything in GC that causes ND?
 Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).

 ## 2.3.
-Compiler backends targeting Wasm - LLVM, Binaryen, Emscripten
+Compiler backends targeting Wasm - LLVM, Binaryen

 **LLVM**
 * LLVM is much more powerful as an optimizer.
-* LLVM does not support Wasm GC, and the future there is unclear.
-In general, GC is not a main focus for LLVM (almost all the languages using it use linear memory, C, C++, Rust, Swift, Zig, etc.).
+* LLVM currently does not support Wasm GC, and GC is not the main focus for LLVM as most languages that utilize it use linear memory - C, C++, Rust, Zig.
-* LLVM supports wasm object files, DWARF, and other things which are very useful in the non-GC world (they may also help in GC in the future, that's unclear; we'll add support to Binaryen as needed).
+* LLVM is larger in size compared to Binaryen.

 **Binaryen**
 * Binaryen compiles much more quickly.
+* Binaryen does general-purpose optimizations to the wasm that LLVM does not, and whole-program optimizations.
-* Binaryen is much smaller.
+* Binaryen is smaller in size compared to LLVM.
-* Binaryen is a good choice for languages with GC and intend to compile to Wasm GC.
-And we will be able to compile Wasm GC to Wasm MVP, as a polyfill until Wasm GC is everywhere, but not the opposite.
+* Binaryen is a better choice for languages with GC, which intend to compile to Wasm GC.
+Additionally, it will support compilation from Wasm GC to Wasm MVP, as a polyfill, until Wasm GC is everywhere, though the opposite will not be possible.

-**Emscripten**
+* In case Polkadot's wasm target switches to Wasm GC, having Binaryen as a compiler backend will have support for that, as the developers behind it are from WebAssembly organisation.

 ## 2.4.
 Go